g-rocket/factorio-new-rail-planner/README.md

 ## Known bugs:

-- Sometimes, the forward and reverse directions of a rail are not considered identical, so trying to delete a rail instead adds an identical rail in the opposite direction.
 - You might have to type (spaces) in the code string text box to get it to load

 ## Planned features: